How Many Feet In One Square Foot

 The Key Difference: Dimensions

 The core reason why you can't directly convert feet to square feet lies in the number of dimensions each measures.
 Linear feet are one-dimensional, measuring length.
 Square feet are two-dimensional, measuring area (length multiplied by width).
-This difference is fundamental.
+In practice, this difference is fundamental.
 You can convert linear feet to other linear measurements, like inches or meters, and square feet to other area measurements, like square meters or square inches, but you can't convert between linear and square units without additional information.

 Mathematical Foundation